tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

-#### Gauntlets of Swift Striking

-_Recharge 6+:_ Increase your initiative by +2d6 for this round only (champion: by 13; epic: you’re going first this round no matter what.)

-**Quirk:** You already assumed the quirk for this item was ‘jumps to conclusions’, right?

----

-#### Glove of Adhesion

-The fingers of these gloves stick to any surface, giving a +4 bonus to skill checks to climb or hang on.
-The stickiness of the gloves lingers even after you stop using them, making your touch clammy and unpleasant.

-**Quirk:** Loves heights.

----

-#### Glove of Glimpsed Sorrow

-_Recharge 11+:_ Should anyone else touch your gloved hand, they receive a momentary psychic flash of some terrible tragedy, usually inspired by whatever is currently uppermost in their minds, or whatever they fear most deeply.
-The victim is aware that this is a just a passing vision, and does not mistake it for reality unless they are already prone to such misapprehensions.
-In addition, when you attack one or more enemies, you may activate the gloves to deal an extra +1d10 psychic damage to one target of the attack (champion: +2d10; epic: +5d10).

-**Quirk:** You know that a terrible tragedy, worse than anything you or anyone else could ever imagine, will instantly befall the world if you ever remove these gloves.

----

-#### Gloves of the Kineticist

-These white gloves fly off your hands and float about when you call upon their power.
-You can wield items (weapons, a shield, implements, etc.) as you normally would but using the floating gloves.
-You can’t wield extra items with the gloves (you must keep your hands relatively free for gesturing and directing the floating gloves) and two-handed items still require both gloves...but you have your hands free to do things like drink potions (it becomes a quick action), climb ladders more easily while fighting, and similar actions or climb ladders more easily while fighting and similar actions (if the action would require a skill check, gain a +2 bonus).

-**Quirk:** Shameless self-promoter.

----

 #### Gauntlets of Maiming

 _Recharge 16+:_ These nasty, spiked gauntlets are invariably caked with blood and gore, no matter how much you scrub them.
 When you inflict a critical hit that does not kill your opponent, you may describe how your attack is especially painful, and may involve chopping off limbs or skewering organs.
 The GM might even let this hamper or daze your enemy, or give a penalty to a particular special attack (“_how’s that manticore going to make a tail spikes attack now that I’ve cut off his tail!_”)